andrew/ultimate-awesome/README.md

 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
+- [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources.
 - [awesome-explainable-reinforcement-learning](https://github.com/Plankson/awesome-explainable-reinforcement-learning) - A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.
 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
 - [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
-- [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
+- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
+Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - 🥑  List of Awesome Developer Advocacy Resources.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.